CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

    <Card>
      <CardContent>
        <Typography variant="h5">Restaurants</Typography>
-       <Button variant="contained">New Restaurant</Button>
 +      <NewRestaurantForm />
        <RestaurantList />
 ```

-Rerun the E2E tests and they should get past finding and typing into the Name input.
+Rerun the E2E tests and they should get past finding and typing into the Add Restaurant input.
 The next error is:

-> CypressError: Timed out retrying: Expected to find content: 'Save Restaurant' but never did.
+> CypressError: Timed out retrying: Expected to find content: 'Add' but never did.

 To fix this error, we add a button to `NewRestaurantForm` but don't wire it up to anything yet: